DGAP-Public Voting Rights: BREMER LAGERHAUS-GESELLSCHAFT -Aktiengesellschaft von 1877- (english) () | aktiencheck.de

 dpa-AFX

-BREMER LAGERHAUS-GESELLSCHAFT -Aktiengesellschaft von 1877-: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+Correction of a release from 21.12.2016, 14:21 CET/CEST - BREMER LAGERHAUS-GESELLSCHAFT -Aktiengesellschaft von 1877-: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide .

-DGAP Voting Rights Announcement: BREMER LAGERHAUS-GESELLSCHAFT -Aktiengesellschaft von 1877- BREMER LAGERHAUS-GESELLSCHAFT -Aktiengesellschaft von 1877-: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: BREMER LAGERHAUS-GESELLSCHAFT -Aktiengesellschaft von 1877- Correction of a release from 21.12.2016, 14:21 CET/CEST - BREMER LAGERHAUS-GESELLSCHAFT -Aktiengesellschaft von 1877-: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide ...

 ---------------------------------------------------------------------------